-AMTS (Automated Motorized Total Stations) transmit high-precision total station measurements from the worksite to GeoCloud project websites.
+AMTS (Automated Motorized Total Stations) transmit high-precision total station measurements from project sites to GeoCloud project websites.
 They provide automated optical monitoring of displacements, deformation, and settlements.
 Datasheet

-Optical monitoring involves prisms, measurements with a total station, and processing.
+Optical monitoring requires survey prisms, total stations, and processing.

-AMTS systems automate these steps and deliver alerts, plots and reports via a project website.
+AMTS monitoring systems automate these steps to deliver alerts, plots and reports via a project website.

 AMTS at a project site in Boston